 Cancer Research UK contributes towards an exclusive annual International PhD Student Cancer Conference (IPSCC) allowing high calibre students (typically in 2nd & 3rd years) from top cancer research institutes across Europe to organise and present at their own scientific conference.
 Core participating Institutes include London Research Institute (LRI), Cambridge Institute (CI), Beatson Institute (BICR), Netherlands Cancer Institute (NKI), European School of Molecular Medicine, Milan (SEMM, IFOM & IFEO), German Cancer Research Centre (DKFZ).

 In 2015, the 9th IPSCC was successfully organised by PhD students from the CRUK Manchester Institute which attracted over 88 candidates.
 Students were awarded with an excellent programme which included plenary lectures from Professor Bruce Alberts and Professor Mariann Benz, and two great social evenings in the centre of Manchester attended by both guest lecturers.
-In 2016, the 10th conference was hosted by the Cambridge Institute PhD students which was also a huge success and CRUK Manchester Institute student, Emma Williams awarded the prize for best oral presentation.
+In 2016, the 10th conference was hosted by the Cambridge Institute PhD students which was a huge success and CRUK Manchester Institute student, Emma Williams awarded the prize for best oral presentation.
 In 2017, the conference took place at the Max Delbruck Centre, Berlin and is set to take place in June 2018 at the Francis Crick Institute, London.